 You may have discolored, darkened, or yellowed teeth for one or more reasons.
 Common causes of tooth stains include:

-• Tooth Damage: You may notice your tooth has turned gray after you chip or break a tooth because of the blood vessels within the tooth.
-After a dental injury, there is decreased blood flow to your tooth.
-Your tooth can darken after you damage a tooth.
+- Tooth Damage: You may notice your tooth has turned gray after you chip or break a tooth because of the blood vessels within it.
+After a dental injury, blood flow to your tooth decreases.
+This can cause your tooth to darken.

-• Foods and Drinks: Coffee, tea, wine, berries, and other foods and drinks contain chromogens.
-Chromogens are chemical compounds that “dye” teeth.
-Even if you brush and floss, you can experience tooth stains because of what you eat and drink.
+- Foods and Drinks: Coffee, tea, wine, berries, and other foods and drinks contain chromogens.
+Chromogens are chemical compounds that dye teeth.
+Even if you brush and floss, you can get tooth stains because of what you eat and drink.

-• Medications: Tooth discoloration may be a side effect of some medications.
+- Medications: Tooth stains may be a side effect of some medications.
 Antihistamines, antipsychotics, and other medications can increase your risk of tooth stains.

-• Fluorosis: Dental fluorosis is a condition that occurs when excess fluoride creates white or brown spots on teeth.
+- Fluorosis: Dental fluorosis is a condition that happens when extra fluoride creates white or brown spots on teeth.
 While these spots are harmless, they affect the look of your smile.

-• Tobacco Use: Smoking cigarettes, vaping, and using other tobacco products regularly leads to multiple oral health issues.
-In addition to bad breath, gum disease, and tooth decay, tobacco products can lead to tooth discoloration.
-The nicotine in tobacco can make the teeth appear yellow.
+- Tobacco Use: Smoking cigarettes, vaping, and using other tobacco products regularly leads to multiple oral health issues.
+In addition to bad breath, gum disease, and tooth decay, tobacco products can lead to stained teeth.
+The nicotine in tobacco can make your teeth look yellow.

 Types of Tooth Stains

 The cause of your tooth stains can impact your treatment.
-There are two common types of tooth stains:
+We can treat two common types of tooth stains:

-• Intrinsic Stains: These stains occur within the tooth.
+- Intrinsic Stains: These stains occur within the tooth.
 Common causes of intrinsic tooth stains include tooth damage, aging, and some medications.
-Intrinsic stains are harder to remove and often do not react to professional whitening treatment.
+Intrinsic stains are harder to remove and often do not react to professional whitening treatments.

-• Extrinsic Stains: These tooth stains occur outside of the tooth.
+- Extrinsic Stains: These tooth stains happen outside the tooth.
 Foods, drinks, and tobacco use are common causes of extrinsic stains.
 We can remove these stains with in-office and take-home whitening treatments.

 Our office may recommend different whitening treatments depending on your type of tooth stain.
 For example, we will not recommend professional whitening treatment if you have intrinsic stains.
 Instead, we will recommend cosmetic or restorative treatment.